 Loose skin under the neck is due to the gradual sagging of facial skin due to aging, and also the weakening of the soft tissue layer under the skin that communicates with neck muscles called the SMAS (superficial musculo aponeurotic system).
 When the skin sags and SMAS weakens, the only solution to this is a facelift, or a face and neck lift.

 Platysmal bands refer to the neck muscles called the platysma that have pushed forward or become loose due to normal facial aging or surgery.
 This problem is best treated with a platysmaplasty to reduce the protrusion and appearance of these bands.

-Side effects reported by a small minority of patients during Kybella™ trials include: bruising, swelling, redness, nerve injury that caused temporary facial weakness, and pain.
+Common side effects reported by a small minority of patients during Kybella™ clinical trials include: bruising, swelling, redness, nerve injury that caused temporary facial weakness, and pain.
 Most of these side effects are also reported in other facial injections such as filler application.